-This is likely an exercise in preaching to the choir but lets face it; the traveling public desperately needs a lesson in common courtesy.
+This is likely an exercise in preaching to the choir but let's face it; the traveling public desperately needs a lesson in common courtesy.
 There is something about flying that can turn ordinary people into inconsiderate passengers.

-Here is a short list of types of offenders, along with some tips to respectfully alleviate the problem, where available.
+Here is a shortlist of types of offenders, along with some tips to respectfully alleviate the problem, where available.
 The following list is mostly in jest and it is understood that people sometimes behave in an inconsiderate manner unknowingly or accidentally.

 This person reclines the seat, especially when done abruptly and without regard to the body position of others in the aft direction.
 A tip that was given on another website devoted to airline travel prescribes opening the air gasper (air vent) and putting it in the full forward position.
-In this position, air will be blowing directly on the head of the person in the seat immediately foreword when their seat is reclined.
+In this position, air will be blowing directly on the head of the person in the seat immediately forward when their seat is reclined.

 Using the armrest isn’t a faux pas, but sticking extremities into the seat space adjacent is.
 That is exactly what this person does.

 Watch for these passengers when they are removing their carry-ons from overhead bins directly above to avoid a concussion.
 They seem to have no concern for the people around them, are generally not very strong, and oftentimes try to remove very heavy bags…. the worst combination possible.

 If you see this scenario about to occur, offer a helping hand.

 Flying on airplanes is not the time to pull out the toenail clippers or any other type of grooming for that matter.
 No one wants your clippings, dead skin, hair, etc on them so keep your grooming habits to yourself.